sourcegraph/cody/vscode/test/benchmark/README.md

 **testFile**: This is the file that will be used to evaluate Cody's completion.
 It should point at the `entryFile` when running the test, but you should be able to validate the test is correct by manually pointing it at the `solutionFile`.

 **testCommand**: This is the command that should be used in order to run the test in `testFile`.
 This can be any command, which means we can be flexible when testing things across language (e.g. the `python` command for Python completions).
 If you are adding a new `testCommand`, **you need to ensure a valid executable has been installed in the test container**.
 If you need to add a new executable, you can do so here: `./datasets/Dockerfile`.

+## Configuring the benchmark suite

+The benchmark suite can be configured differently depending on your needs.
+Every benchmark case will inherit the file: `vscode/test/benchmark/fixtures/workspace/settings.json`.
+You can add new editor settings and change Cody-specific settings to support enabling feature flags, trialing different models and more.